scientific-python/cookie/README.md

 cookiecutter gh:scientific-python/cookie
 ```

-If you are using cookiecutter 2.2+, you will get descriptions for the options.
+If you are using cookiecutter 2.2.3+, you will get nice descriptions for the
+options like copier!

 #### To use (classic cruft version)